OpenTTD/OpenTTD/README.md

 - commands-out.log as it contains all the commands that were done
 - the last saved savegame (search for the last line beginning with 'save: dmp_cmds_' in commands-out.log).
 We use this savegame to check whether we can quickly reproduce the desync.
-Otherwise we will need...
+Otherwise we will need …
 - the first saved savegame (search for the first line beginning with 'save' where the first part, up to the last underscore '_', is the same).
 We need this savegame to be able to reproduce the bug when the last savegame is not